• Skip to primary navigation

 Recipe ingredients

-• Chicken stock: I usually use homemade chicken stock because I always have it in the fridge or freezer.
-However, you can use your favorite brand of chicken stock as well.
+Chicken stock: I usually use homemade chicken stock like the one I make in this recipe for Semolina Dumpling Soup, but your favorite store-bought chicken stock works just as well.

 See the recipe card for full information on ingredients and quantities.